waleedahmad2/task-management-board/CONTRIBUTION.md

 - Use descriptive names for event handlers that indicate the action being performed
 - Avoid generic names like `handle` or `handleClick`

+ **Reason**: Descriptive names improve readability and make the code easier to understand, especially in larger codebases.

 ```jsx
 /* ❌ Don't do this */
 const handle = (e) => {